 “Inevitably, Martha was Martha and I was a muffin, which I hated.
 We were never meant to be pop musicians but as the Echo Beach thing got bigger, some band members wanted to be pop stars, which created rifts.”

 Martha Ladly would go on to work with Avalon era Roxy Music, which was followed by a stint as an auxiliary member of The Associates, providing keyboards and luscious backing vocals to supplement Mackenzie’s virtuoso vocal performances through to 1986.
 Now appearing more glacial than secretarial, she’s the keyboardist who gets her heart stolen — literally — by Billy Mackenzie in the infamous ‘chocolate guitar’ performance of 18 Carat Love Affair on Top Of The Pops.

 Lastly, Ladly had an impressive concurrent career in the visual arts, which got off to a suitably stylish start when designer Peter Saville incorporated her Futurist-inspired painting Factus 8 for the sleeve of New Order’s North American EP 1981–1982.
 She later became the design manager for Peter Gabriel’s Real World portfolio.
 Now a distinguished professor in her sixties, that she also left us with just two solo singles, now largely forgotten but no less wonderful for being so, seems only to add to the charm.

-*Coincidentally, Johnson is actually 70 today, while Ladly the Mysterious was born “around 1960.”
+*Coincidentally, Johnson is actually 72 today (Hi Pats!), while Ladly the Mysterious was born “around 1960.”